s-baumann/UnivariateFunctions.jl/README.md

 ## Date Handling

 * All base dates are immediately converted to floats and are not otherwise saved.
 Thus there is no difference between a PE_Function created with a base as a float and one created with the matching date.
 This is done to simplify the code.
 All date conversions is done by finding the year fractions between the date and the global base date of Date(2000,1,1).
 This particular global base date should not affect anything as long as it is consistent.
-It is relatively trivial to change it (in the helpers.jl file) and recompile however if desired.
+It is relatively trivial to change it (in the date_conversions.jl file) and recompile however if desired.

 ## TODO (help wanted if anyone feels keen)

 * Implement more useful splines and interpolation schemes.
-* Get the constructor of sum_of_functions to amalgamate PE_Functions with the same b_, base_ and d_ values.
+* Get the constructor of Sum_Of_Functions to amalgamate PE_Functions with the same b_, base_ and d_ values.
+This should be more efficient in terms of memory as well as computation.
 This may involve some base changes in order to get them to match.

 # Examples